Eskdale CampsiteBoot, Cumbria, CA19 1TH

 About Eskdale CampsiteA tranquil base for walkers and outdoor lovers in the heart of the Lakes, perfect for exploring the region’s stunning crags, woods and waterfalls

 Pitch your tent in one of the three flat meadow areas on offer, whether that’s tucked away near the tumbling beck and play area (with easy access onto the path that heads to the pub), or set up in the main tree-lined field.
-You can cross the beck over the little foot bridge to the ‘adults only’, no car meadow.
+You can cross the beck over the little foot bridge to the no car meadow.
 All the pitches are dual-use for campervans and tents, with options for electric hook up, so cars can mostly be parked next to your tent too.
-Or forget the tent and book a pod, which you’ll find nestled in a little wooded area with a small play space nearby or even our lovely camping barn which sleeps 8 people.
+Or forget the tent and book a pod, which you’ll find nestled in a little wooded area with a small play space nearby.
 Whichever spot you choose you’ll love the campsite shop, and modern facility block that includes showers, toilets, washing up areas, drying and laundry rooms and information room.

 You’ll find local stores at Eskdale Green, Gosforth and Egremont.
 With a range of bridleways, trails and fell routes to explore, you can ditch the car for a few days while you test your legs on foot or by bike.
 When you’ve walked and cycled everywhere, the western Lakes area is also home to Hardknott Roman Fort and Muncaster Castle, perfect for a day of sightseeing.
 Once you’ve toured all the Lakes have to offer, then head to the beaches at Seascale and Drigg, Silecroft or St Bees for taking in the sea air (and building sandcastles).

 The fastest way to check availability and book is online - please click on the “Check prices, availability and book” link at the bottom of this box.